 – Access to the Eagle Hunters camp for a nomadic home-stay

 – Cosy sleeping bag and blanket (suitable for all seasons)

-We’re capping this trip at 15 participants, so if you’re ready to make your 2020 a little more memorable, sign up and join us now!
+We’re capping this trip at 15 participants, so if you’re ready to have an adventure you won’t forget, sign up and join us now!

 Which country would you like to visit with TTI Experiences?
 Let us know in the comments!